Thirteen dead after naval vessel hits passenger boat off Mumbai

-MUMBAI: At least 13 people died when a boat with more than 100 passengers capsized off the coast of India’s financial capital Mumbai after colliding with an Indian Navy boat on Wednesday, officials said.
+MUMBAI: At least 13 people died when an Indian naval boat collided with a passenger ferry with more than 100 passengers which then capsized off the coast of financial capital Mumbai on Wednesday, officials said.

 The navy said 99 people were rescued with efforts ongoing for others.